-All University buildings shall be reviewed as required by relevant safety, health and environmental regulations.
+All University buildings shall be inspected as required by relevant safety, health and environmental regulations.
 Reviews shall be conducted by representatives of Environmental Health and Safety.

-The purpose of the Fire/General Safety Review Program is to ensure the health and safety of faculty, staff, students and visitors while also ensuring compliance with appropriate regulatory agencies.
-At a minimum, key performance indicators identified in Fire/General Safety Review Program Key Performance Indicators shall be evaluated during each fire/general safety review.
+The purpose of the Fire/General Safety Inspection Program is to ensure the health and safety of faculty, staff, students, and visitors while also ensuring compliance with appropriate regulatory agencies.

 Authority and Responsibility